nealbarshes-protocols/nealbarshes-protocols.github.io/Protocols/Protocols_Carotid/06_PostOpOrders_Carotid.md

 Patient Care >> "Keep overhead lights on and curtains open during daytime hours (7A-9PM)."

-NPO x6h; if neck without swelling, advance to clear liquids.
+NPO while in PACU; if neck without swelling, advance to clear liquids when transferred out of PACU.
-Regular or diabetic diet POD #1.
+Solid food (regular or diabetic diet) POD #1 at latest.